nickj-h/Group6/README.md

 # Group6

-Webserver renders the files in in '/templates'
+Webserver.py is the the server that renders the files in in '/templates' and handles routing

 /homepage is the homepage with selectable filters /stateMap/main is the map with clickable states